hooman650/BioModelChecker/README.md

 The current version of BioMC has been only tested on 64bit Windows Operating System.
 To be used on Unix and MACos one might want to rely on [Oracle Virtual Machine](https://www.virtualbox.org/) for now.

 ### 2 - Download the BioMC-Installer.exe :
-Download the BioMC-Installer.exe from the release tab and the installer would guide you with the next steps
+Download the BioMC-Installer.exe from the "release" tab on top of this page and the installer would guide you with the next steps

 ### 3 - Replace 'classpath.txt' and 'jxbrowser':
 Please see the ```BioMC-usermanual.pdf``` for a detailed instructions how to replace ```classpath.txt``` and ```jxbrowser```.
 BioMC already comes with several benchmarks in  ```.json ``` format that could be used to get familiar with the tool.